HanWenfang/syncless/branches/with_ptsevent/README.txt

    approximates the answer of socket.gethostbyname_ex, because evdns doesn't support CNAME lookups.

+5. Don't use non-blocking I/O on the same filehandle from multiple coroutines (tasklets): there may be race conditions.

 Planned features
 ~~~~~~~~~~~~~~~~
 * TODO(pts): Document the side effect of import syncless.coio on Ctrl-<C>.